awesto/django-shop/docs/tutorial/routing.rst

 ----------------------------

 Open the detail view of a product in Django's administration backend.
-Locate the many-to-many select box labeled **Categories / Cms pages**.
+Locate the many-to-many select box labeled **Categories > Cms pages**.
 Select the pages where each product shall appear on.

 On reloading the list view, the assigned products now shall be visible.
 Assure that they have been set to be active.

+If you nest categories, products assigned to children will be also be visible on their parents.

 Product Model Serializers